nightsel/Coding-projects/documentation/audio.md

 -  Romaji lyric support (when available)
 -  Translation support using [DEEPL](https://www.deepl.com/) API
 -  Reset lyrics when a new song loads
+-  Experimental lyric–audio alignment — highlights each line as it’s sung

+The lyric-audio alignment feature attempts to synchronize lyrics with the playback time of the audio player.
+Each line is highlighted in real time as the song progresses.
+Currently, this system works only for English songs, since it relies on an English speech recognition model.
+It’s still a work in progress.
+The timing can be inaccurate, especially for songs with unusual phrasing or background vocals.

 Fetching uses **HTML scraping** to identify the correct `<div>` for lyric content.
 For **UtaTen**, the internal search is used since URLs don’t follow a predictable pattern.